anahitasouham/anahitasouham/README.md

 I previously took part in the **Kode With Klossy Mobile App Development** program (Summer 2023), which first sparked my interest in coding and building structured, logic-driven projects.

 🌍 Based in Paris | Previously in Toronto | Fluent in English and French | Eligible to work in Europe, the UK, and Canada
-📲 Currently refining my GitHub profile to give it a more professional look, as it has so far served as a space for personal skill development and experimentation.
+📲 Currently refining my GitHub profile to transition from a personal skill-building space into a professional portfolio for analytical work.

 ### 🧠 What I’m working on
 - Strengthening my foundation in **model-driven analytics** and quantitative reasoning